shaikn6/shaikn6/README.md

 ## About

 Started as a **Data Engineer** building production ETL pipelines and cloud warehouses.
 Grew into **MLOps** — deploying, monitoring, and maintaining ML systems in regulated financial environments.
-Now focused on **ML Engineering and AI** — LLMs, RAG systems, AI agents, and clinical AI research.
+Now focused on **ML Engineering and AI** — LLMs, RAG systems, AI agents, and clinical AI.

 ---